 Your body is pretty amazing at healing itself.
-However, some of the healthy symptoms of healing, such as the initial swelling, look similar to symptoms of larger issues.
-It’s difficult to know which are signs to ignore and which beg for a doctor.
+However, some of the healthy symptoms of healing, such as the initial swelling, look similar to symptoms of more significant issues.
+It’s difficult to know which ones are signs to ignore and which beg for a doctor.

 Here are some signs that you should consult a doctor:

 - You see excessive bleeding, swelling, or tenderness.
-These are excellent signs of healthy healing, but if they become unbearable, then it could be a sign of a larger issue.
+These are signs of healthy healing, but if they become unbearable, then it could signal a larger issue.

 - You develop a fever.
 A fever is another of your body’s defense mechanisms, but when it comes to a wound, a fever is never a good sign.